Gift, Estate, and Generation-Skipping Transfer Tax Calculations

 Calculating the Estate Tax

-The federal estate tax is a progressive, cumulative tax with a rate that depends on the size of the tentative taxable estate, including the taxable estate plus all gifts given between 1976 and 3 years before the decedent's death.
+The federal estate tax is a progressive, cumulative tax with a rate that depends on the size of the tentative taxable estate, including the taxable estate + all gifts given between 1976 and 3 years before the decedent's death.
 In 2010, there was no estate tax and the top rate for the gift tax was the top marginal rate on income: 35%.

 The gross estate includes property in the probate estate, nonprobate property, and any transfers where the decedent retained sufficient control or power over the property.
 Deductions include charitable gifts, debts, loans, and mortgages, funeral and other death related expenses, state death taxes, and the marital deduction.
 In broad outline, the estate tax is calculated thus: